Cynthia deHay

 Lynda Esko

-A Bay Area transplant from London, England, Lynda Esko has always been interested in theater and any kind of storytelling.
+A Bay Area transplant from London, England, Lynda has always been interested in theater and any kind of storytelling.
 She grew up performing in British pantomime playing everything from the bear to the ugly sister.
 She discovered improv when she was in her 40s and felt that she had found her mothership and ended up studying and performing with Improvworks of San Francisco.
-She believes improv affects our daily lives making us more confident and happier people.
-The newest recruit to the Perennials, she loves the mission and joy that they bring to others.
+She believes improv affects our daily lives, making us more confident and happier people.
+She loves the mission and joy that the Perennials troupe brings to others.

 Terry Englehart